johnnovak/RML-Amiga/website/docs/manual/crt-emulation.md

 beneficial blur of the CRT emulation will also be enlarged, resulting in a subjectively less sharp-looking image.
-You can offset this by using the "sharp" variants of the shaders; these will reduce the blurriness substantially, but at the expense of the beneficial smoothing effects---the pixels will start looking blockier.
+You can offset this by using the "sharp" variants of the shaders; these will reduce the blurriness substantially, but at the expense of the beneficial smoothing effects --- the pixels will start looking blockier.
 Moreover, the scanlines will be more apparent at higher scaling factors, too, especially with the NTSC shader.
 You might want to force the PAL shader even in NTSC games to mitigate this as that renders more "densely packed" scanlines.

 <figure markdown="span">